GiorgioMendieta/Word_Guessr/README.md

 ## Getting started

+First, create  virtual environment and activate it by following the [installation guide](https://flask.palletsprojects.com/en/2.2.x/installation/) from Flask.

 ### Install dependencies

 The following dependencies must be installed by entering the following commands in the terminal: